yotakeys/confession-django/README.md

 # confession-django
-Web for making confeessiion using djanngo
+Web for making confeessiion using django